What this notice is about

 - See additional information on Adoption Taxpayer Identification Number

 Answers to common questions

 How long is an ATIN useful?

 An ATIN is valid for 2 years.
-However, if you don’t have a SSN for your adoptive child, you can request a one year extension.
-For more information, see instructions for completing a Form W-7A, Application for Taxpayer Identification Number for Pending U.S. Adoptions, or Form W-7SP, Application for Taxpayer Identification Number for Pending U.S. Adoptions (Spanish).
+However, if you don’t have a SSN for your adoptive child, you can request a 1 year extension.
+For more information, see instructions for completing a Form W-7A, Application for IRS Adoptions for IRS Individual Taxpayer Identification Number (PDF), or Form W-7SP, Solicitud de Número de Identificación Personal del Contribuyente del Servicio de Impuestos Internos (PDF).

 - See if you qualify for help from a Low Income Taxpayer Clinic.